thomasdenney/ObjectiveGumbo/README.md

 OGNode provides a variety of utility functions such as fetching the plaintext content and finding child nodes quickly:

+* elementWithID: returns an element with the given matching ID
-* elementsWithClass allows you to quickly find all elements with the given class
+* elementsWithClass: allows you to quickly find all elements with the given class
-* elementsWithID returns an array of all elements with a matching ID
+* elementsWithTag: finds all elements of a certain type (such as links)
-* elementsWithTag finds all tags of a certain type (such as links)
+* elementsWithTag:class: finds all elements of a certain type (such as links) that contain a given CSS class attribute
+* elementsWithAttribute:value: find all elements with a particular HTML attribute that contains the given value
+* elementsForRDFaProperty: finds all elements that match a given RDFa property name e.g. og:image

 ### OGElement
 A subclass of OGNode that provides an array of child elements, a dictionary of attributes and an array of classes.